-

 - Security in BGP-4

-- Hands-On Exercises at the Test Network
+- Demonstrations at the Test Network

 The detailed digital documentation package, consisting of an e-book and PDF, is included in the price of the course.